phalcon-orphanage/docs/en/reference/forms.rst

     $form->add(new Text("year"));

-Once the form is rendered if there is no default values assigned to the elements it will use the ones provided by the entiy:
+Once the form is rendered if there is no default values assigned to the elements it will use the ones provided by the entity:

 .. code-block:: html+php